Strong Secrecy for Cooperative Broadcast Channels: Notations and Preliminary Definition

-\begin{definition}[Total Variation and Relative Entropy] Let $P,Q\in\mathcal{P}(\mathcal{X})$, be two PMFs on a countable sample space\footnote{Countable sample spaces are assumed throughout this work.}~$\mathcal{X}$.
-The TV and the relative entropy between $P$ and $Q$ are
+\begin{definition}[Relative Entropy] Let $(\mathcal{X},\mathcal{F})$ be a measurable space and let $P$ and $Q$ be two probability measures on $\mathcal{F}$, with $P\ll Q$ (i.e., $P$ is absolutely continuous with respect to $Q$).
+The relative entropy between $P$ and $Q$ is